LibrePlan/libreplan/doc/src/user/en/04-avances.rst

 The planning view allows you to compare these situations by using information about the progress made and the hours used.
 This chapter will explain how to enter information to monitor progress.

 The philosophy behind progress monitoring is based on users defining the level at which they want to monitor their projects.
-For example, if users want to monitor orders, they only need to enter information for level-1 elements.
+For example, if users want to monitor projects, they only need to enter information for level-1 elements.
 If they want more precise monitoring at the task level, they must enter progress information at lower levels.
 The system will then aggregate the data upward through the hierarchy.

 Managing Progress Types
 =======================